mikrono/tModLoaderWiki_kr_ko/Mod.md

 ## Properties

-### public string Name
+### public virtual string Name

 Stores the name of the mod.
 This name serves as the mod's identification, and also helps with saving everything your mod adds.
+By default this returns the name of the folder that contains all your code and stuff.

 ### public ModProperties Properties

 Stores the properties of the mod.

 ## Methods

-### public abstract void SetModInfo(out string name, ref ModProperties properties)

-Override this method in order to give your mod a name and set its properties.

 ### public virtual void Load()